ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/start/installation/running-as-service.markdown

 .\setup-as-service.ps1
 {CODE-BLOCK/}

+If you recieve an error `setup-as-service.ps1 cannot be loaded.
+The file...is not digitally signed`, first run the following command `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass` and after you affirm the "Execution Policy Change" with `Y`, you can run `.\setup-as-service.ps1`.

-Alternatively, navigate to the `Server` folder and execute the following command:
+Alternatively, navigate to the node `Server` folder and execute the following command:

 {CODE-BLOCK:powershell}
 .\rvn.exe windows-service register --service-name RavenDB